 Practical Applications of Spectrum Management and Spectrum Monitoring

-Course participants will receive training at TCI International, Inc. (an SPX Company) corporate headquarters in Fremont, CA. The course focuses on the practical application of ITU-compliant spectrum management and monitoring techniques, including license application processing, frequency assignment, propagation analysis tools, radio direction finding using Angle of Arrival (AOA) methods, Time Difference of Arrival (TDOA) geolocation, hybrid AOA/TDOA geolocation, and signal measurements for fixed, mobile and transportable applications.
+Course participants will receive training at TCI International, Inc. (an SPX Company) corporate headquarters in Fremont, CA. The course focuses on the practical application of ITU-compliant spectrum management and monitoring techniques, including license application processing, frequency assignment, propagation analysis tools, radio direction finding and signal measurements for fixed, mobile and transportable applications.
 The course employs classroom and hands-on activities to provide students with a practical overview of spectrum management and monitoring techniques and their interaction.
 Classroom time is used to instruct in license application processing, principles of propagation analysis, operational principles of a monitoring station, principles of signal measurements and radio direction finding, signal identification and recording.
-Special attention is given to automatic violation detection, where measurements from the monitoring system are combined with the management license database information to automatically detect licensing violations.
+Special attention is given to automatic violations detection, where measurements from the monitoring system are combined with the management license database information to automatically detect licensing violations.
 The course emphasizes the benefits that derive from an integrated and automated management and monitoring system.
 The participants will also have the opportunity for hands-on training of spectrum monitoring and signal measurement techniques.
 Time spent with radio monitoring hardware will include an introduction to signal measurement and direction finding equipment.
 The hands-on portion of the course will demonstrate real time application of the principles taught in the classroom and include mission planning, operational set-up, running missions, and data analysis.

-Managerial and high level technical, with emphasis and hands-on demonstrations.
+Managerial and high level technical, with emphasis on hands-on demonstrations.